kitnil/awesome/README.md

 - [franz](https://github.com/meetfranz/franz) - Franz is a free messaging app for services like WhatsApp, Slack, Messenger and many more.
 - [unsung-kingdom](https://github.com/laineus/unsung-kingdom) - RPG written in JavaScript
 - [postbird](https://github.com/Paxa/postbird) - Open source PostgreSQL GUI client for macOS, Linux and Windows
 - [shapez.io](https://github.com/tobspr/shapez.io) - shapez.io is an open source base building game inspired by factorio!
-Available on web & desktop
+Available on web & steam
 - [gopassbridge](https://github.com/gopasspw/gopassbridge) - A web extension for firefox and chrome to insert login credentials from gopass
 - [dockerfilelint](https://github.com/replicatedhq/dockerfilelint) - An opinionated Dockerfile linter.
 - [play-with](https://github.com/grmat/play-with) - WebExtension to open a video stream on a web page with an external player.